 Long before “social distancing” became a common phrase, Ruddy recorded “Logging Out” back in October at the Good Good Comedy Theatre in Philadelphia.

 “It’s a great small venue over in Chinatown that I always have fun performing at.
 I love Philly so much.
 I’m a New Yorker at heart, but we spent a lot more time in Philly than NYC when I was a kid despite them both being two hours away,” she noted.

-She’s referring to growing up in Scranton and nearby Mayfield, and while she has been living in the Big Apple since 2014 (and was named one of “50 Funniest People in Brooklyn” by Brooklyn Magazine), her perspective on her hometown hasn’t changed much over the years.
+She’s referring to growing up in Scranton and nearby Mayfield.
+Living in the Big Apple since 2014 (where she was named one of “50 Funniest People in Brooklyn” by Brooklyn Magazine) has, of course, changed her perspective of her hometown just a bit over the years.

 “I love Scranton deeply.
 I will say I don’t think you quite grasp the lack of diversity until you spend time in a bigger – or at least demographically different – city, so that’s something that changed my perspective.
 Scranton is still one of my favorite places, but it definitely would’ve been nice to know like a single person who wasn’t an Irish or Italian Catholic when I was growing up,” she related.

 Ruddy started with an award-winning sketch comedy group in college before they tried stand-up at an open mic and she “decided to stick with it.”
 While she has performed at major comedy events like the New York Comedy Festival, San Francisco Sketchfest, and Melbourne International Comedy Festival; headlined Carolines on Broadway; and hosted countless shows before making her network television debut on “The Late Show with Stephen Colbert” on CBS, she was still stressed out when recording her first album.